v0ss3n/jekyll/_posts/fablab/2019-10-08-lasercutting.md

 ---

 # Lasercutter
 The lasercutter we have at Waag is a [BRM Original Laser Machine](https://www.brmlasers.com/laser-machines/original-lasers/brm-100160/) with a height-adjustable work surface of 100 cm by 160 cm.
+The fume extractor is a [BOFA AD Oracle](https://bofainternational.com/wp-content/uploads/pdf/datasheet/ad-oracle-1845.pdf).

 ![]({{ site.baseurl }}/images/fablab/laser.jpg)